 Welcome To East Side!!

 I was born in Palacios and have lived here all my life.
-My husband, Ronnie, and I have four children and 6 grandchildren.
+My husband, Ronnie, and I have four children and 8 grandchildren.
 We live on a farm in the small community of Deutschburg.
 My oldest daughter, Katie, lives in Blessing and has three children.
-She works for Lyondell as a nurse practicitioner.
+She is a Nurse Practitioner and works for Palacios Community Medical Center.
 Lisa lives in Lake Jackson and works as a nurse at Brazosport Memorial Hospital.
-She also has 3 children.
-Sara is a senior at Texas A&M University and will graduate in May with a degree in interdisciplinary studies and plans to teach in the Halletsville area.
-Rusty is a freshman at Blinn College and is planning for a degree in the medical field.
+She has 4 children.
+Sara is a special education teacher in Hallettsville and has one son.
+Rusty works in Houston for CenterPoint Energy.

 Benefits of Gardening for Students